A Lesson to Learn: Slack Technologies Inc. (WORK)

-Slack Technologies Inc. (NYSE:WORK) went down by -0.29% from its latest closing price compared to the recent 1-year high of $44.57.
-The company’s stock price has collected 1.55% of gains in the last five trading sessions.
+Slack Technologies Inc. (NYSE:WORK) went up by 0.67% from its latest closing price compared to the recent 1-year high of $44.57.
+The company’s stock price has collected 0.07% of gains in the last five trading sessions.
 MarketWatch.com reported on 03/12/21 that Slack Technologies Inc. stock falls Friday, underperforms market

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.